vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software</summary>
+<summary>Robot support for use in other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts on the client side.
-Through the bound social accounts, membership benefits can be extended to robots on social media, and it is expected to support platforms such as Telegram, Discord, etc.
+MyShell.ai's Creative Workshop will support the deployment of robots to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
+It is expected to support platforms such as Telegram and Discord.

 </details>